qwerty-arun/counter/README.md

 Electronic model will involve battery, some push button, counter, reset button or we can override a switch.</br>

 # TIMELINE:
-- Half an hour daily for two weeks. </br>
+- Half an hour daily for a month. </br>

 # LIST OF WORK TO BE DONE
 - [ ] Identify the knowledge gap